-The Nottingham and Nottinghamshire Integrated Care System (ICS), which brings together health and social care services across primary, secondary, mental health, community and social care sectors, announced it has partnered with Patients Know Best (PKB) to deliver regional, public and patient-held, health and care records.
+The Nottingham and Nottinghamshire Integrated Care System (ICS) has partnered with Patients Know Best (PKB) to deliver regional, public and patient-held, health and care records.

 Existing public-facing IT solutions will gradually become integrated to make information accessible to the public, patients, their carers and extended health and social care teams.
 It will also pave the way for smoother, more transparent communication between the public, patients and providers, with digital appointments, care planning and secure messaging all to come.